Akshay7995/Ecom_Application_Using_SPRING-BOOTS/README.md

 ### **Project Overview:**

 This project is the backend of an eCommerce application developed using the Spring Framework, adhering to the MVC (Model-View-Controller) architecture.
-It is designed to handle client requests efficiently, manage business logic, and interface with an H2 database.
+It is designed to handle client requests efficiently, manage business logic, and interface with an PostgreSQL.

 ### **Technologies Used:**